Borel and volume classes for dense representations of discrete groups: Continuous bounded cohomology of groups and spaces

 Given a connected countable CW-complex $X$, we define a norm on the singular chain complex of $X$ as follows.
 Let $\Sigma_n = \lbrace \sigma: \Delta_n\to X\rbrace$ be the collection of singular $n$-simplices.
 Write a singular chain $A\in \Cc n\left( X;\bR\right)$ as an $\bR$-linear combination where each ${\sigma\in \Sigma_n}$.
 The $\ell_1$-norm of $A$ is defined as This norm promotes the algebraic chain complex $\Cc \bullet (X ;\bR)$ to a chain complex of normed linear spaces; the boundary operator is a bounded linear operator.
 Keeping track of this additional structure, we can take the topological dual chain complex

 The $\infty$-norm is naturally dual to the $\ell_1$-norm, so the dual chain complex consists of \emph{bounded} cochains.
 Define the \emph{bounded cohomology} $\Hb \bullet(X ;\bR)$ as the cohomology of this complex.
-Gromov \cite{Gromov:bdd} gave an argument, using the theory of multicomplexes, that for reasonable spaces $M$, the homotopy class of a classifying map $ M \to K(\pi_1(M),1)$ induces an isometric isomorphism $\Hb\bullet(\pi_1 (M);\bR)\to\Hb \bullet(M;\bR)$.
+Gromov \cite{Gromov:bdd} gave an argument, using the theory of multicomplexes, showing that for reasonable spaces $M$, the homotopy class of a classifying map $ M \to K(\pi_1(M),1)$ induces an isometric isomorphism $\Hb\bullet(\pi_1 (M);\bR)\to\Hb \bullet(M;\bR)$.
 Recently, \cite{FM:multicomplexes} provided a thorough treatment of the theory of multicomplexes and gave self contained account of Gromov's theorem; they also give other applications to bounded cohomology and simplicial volume.
+See also \cite{Ivanov:foundations} for an approach using normed homological algebra.